 - Disable and then re-enable the Auto Detect feature on your device

-- Factory reset your Garmin smartwatch then re-sync everything
+- Factory reset your Garmin smartwatch, then re-sync everything

 Summary

-If your Garmin product has the ability to measure and analyze your lactate threshold and you’re serious about running, take the test!
 We all know what it’s like when our body cramps up mid-exercise.
 Chances are, it’s the lactic acid in your bloodstream.

 Cramps are your muscle spindle fibers not allowing the muscle to relax which can happen when the muscle is stretched/overloaded too quickly or in some cases electrolyte deficiency